guardian/support-frontend/docs/development.md

    * Override the variant if the user passes the variant in the url using the form: `#ab-[name_of_test]=[variant_name]`.

 3. Save the `Participations` object in `localStorage`.

+4. Submit an event to Ophan to track the initial impression for all active A/B tests.

 #### `getVariantsAsString(participations: Participations)`
 Takes the participation object and returns all variants as a string in the following format: